 Part time, she sells Arbonne products but actually began as a customer for this international, multi-level, health and skincare marketing company.
-A friend introduced her to their products when Hollie was looking for body wash and shampoo that doesn’t have sodium lauryl sulfate in because she heard it was quite drying on the skin.
+A friend introduced her to their products when Hollie was looking for body wash and shampoo that doesn’t have sodium lauryl sulphate in because she heard it was quite drying on the skin.

 After trying the anti-ageing skincare range and watching a presentation, she was interested because Arbonne products are all vegan, cruelty free, gluten free and free from about 2,000 different chemicals.